2,5-Dimethoxy-4-chloroamphetamine

-2,5-Dimethoxy-4-chloroamphetamine (DOC) is a psychedelic drug of the phenethylamine and amphetamine chemical classes.
+2,5-Dimethoxy-4-chloroamphetamine (DOC) is a psychedelic drug of the phenethylamine, amphetamine, and DOx families.
 It was presumably first synthesized by Alexander Shulgin, and was described in his book PiHKAL (Phenethylamines i Have Known And Loved).

+Recreational availability and use of DOC are rare.
+The drug is expected to become a controlled substance in the United States in the near future as of 2025.